iadityanath8/Hive/README.md

 - **List Class**: A dynamic array-like container with efficient resizing and element access.
 - **Generic Print Function**: A Python-like `print` function that supports automatic spacing between arguments.
 - **Format Function**: A lightweight, flexible alternative to `printf` that works with `const char*`.
+- **Hive Ranges**: A modern approach to iterators, inspired by C++20 ranges but optimized for performance and flexibility.
+- **Concepts & Traits for Hash and Iterators**: Provides compile-time constraints for custom hash functions and iterators, ensuring type safety and efficiency.
+- **`hive::printf` Function**: A formatted output function that allows easy string formatting, similar to `printf`, but more flexible.

 ## Goals